sonictim/SMDupeRemover/README.md

 You can also optionally have it scan for a series of characters (tags) and remove any files with them.
 This is useful for finding all those -PiSH_ and -RVRS_ files protools generates.
 There is an included default list, or you can create your own tags.txt.
 Again --geneerate-config-files will create these files showing you the default list

+The Program runs in the following order if all optional flags are enabled:
+  Compare Database, then Check For Duplicates in the main database, then Prune Tags.

 ## ARGUMENTS: